Wuyi Rock Oolong Rou Gui Horse Head Rock Ma Tou Yan (马头岩)

 Caffeine level: Medium

-Distinctive cinnamon notes which complement an underlying taste of dark roasted nuts.
-Full bodied, very smooth, with a satisfying aftertaste which lingers in the nose.
+Distinctive cinnamon notes which complement an underlying taste of dark roasted nuts and fruits.
+Full bodied, very floral and fruity, smooth, strong huigan, with a satisfying aftertaste which lingers in the nose.

-210oF, 5 grams (2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 1-2 minute, 5 steepings.
+212oF, 4 grams (2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 0.5-1 minute, 6 steepings.
 We advise against the use of tap water as well as purified water.
 Also suggest to use porcelain or clay teapot instead of glass tea pot.

 Gongfu brewing guide: